GSA-TTS/datagov-brokerpak-eks/README.md

 The broker will be stopped.

-## Cleaning out the current state
+### Cleaning out the current state

 Run
 ```
 make clean
 ```
-The broker image, database content, and any built brokerpak files will be removed.
+The built brokerpak files will be removed.

 ## Contributing

+Check
+out the list of [open issues](https://github.com/GSA/eks-brokerpak/issues) for areas where you can contribute.

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.

 ## Public domain